pcossu/SkypeforBusiness_IaC_lab_V4/README.md

 I just tried to deploy it but I got the error "Can not install KB2982006 - This update is not applicable to your computer."

-I therefore modified a couple of lines of code by applying the workaround described in this link https://blogs.technet.microsoft.com/uclobby/2017/09/05/sfb-server-cannot-install-kb2982006-this-update- is-not-applicable-to-your-computer /
+I therefore modified a couple of lines of code by applying the workaround described in this link https://blogs.technet.microsoft.com/uclobby/2017/09/05/sfb-server-cannot-install-kb2982006-this-update-is-not-applicable-to-your-computer /

 The tests seem to have been successful and so I have made available to those who need it.